araaks/esp32-commute-display/README.md

 ## Overview

 This project uses an ESP32 to fetch and display the morning commute time using the Google Maps API.
 The commute time is shown on a 0.91 inch 128x32 I2C SSD1306 OLED screen.
-The system handles errors such as API call failures and displays relevant error messages.

 ## Features

 - Fetches real-time commute time from Google Maps API.
 - Displays commute time on an OLED screen.
-- Handles errors and displays error messages.
 - Refreshes commute time every 10 minutes.

 ## Materials Needed